Old Topic, New View:

 - How to execute the verification & validation process

 Again these are some basic questions to start brainstorming on the process aspect.
 Ensure sufficient information regarding the process standards are discussed and accepted during the collection of Requirements For Software Project.

 Requirements For Software Project is not only for the “Functional” aspect of the product.
 Consequently, there are many unknown “Non-Functional” things that come as part of the package.
 A total number of application users, security, compatibility, etc. are a few of the non-functional requirements we have to take care of.
 These expectations are very critical.
 It might take more time to root out these non-functional requirements.
 But a proper questionnaire, educating the stakeholders on this topic, brainstorming, etc. would help to bring out the hidden expectations about the software product.

 Note: Please refer to the wiki on Non-functional requirements – Wikipedia to know about this topic entirely.

 Trust me; we had a great deal with 7 points in all the software products we develop in the near past.

 We could see a clear pattern of the product success reasoning which caters towards these points.
 Every product development should take care of these 7 points, and these 7 points might not be a full list, but this an elementary list of points.
 The process of developing a quality software product is an art.
 The requirements gathering is a critical part of the art which depends on the scientific ways of exploration & execution.

 Would love to hear more about your software product development experience.
-Please feel free to write about your experience or ask any question of the comments sections below.
+Please feel free to write about your experience or ask any questions of the comments sections below.